 The amount of mean annual precipitation varies between over 10,000 mm (◘ Fig. A-8, left: Cherrapunji, India) and practically zero (◘ Fig. A-8, right: Iquique, Chile) in the extreme deserts.

-◘ Figure A-9 shows the major vegetation zones for which, in addition to the distributions of precipitation, the temperature conditions are also of particular importance, as expressed in the more zonal arrangement parallel to the latitudes (► Fig. A-50).
+◘ Figure A-9 shows the major vegetation zones for which, in addition to the distributions of precipitation, the temperature conditions are also of particular importance, as expressed in the more or less zonal arrangement parallel to the latitudes (► Fig. A-50).

 But not only on a large scale, but also on a small scale, temperature and water have a strongly differentiating effect on the plant cover due to the changing humidity of the biotopes.
 In general, water plays a very special ecological role in the life of plants, a much greater one than in the case of animals, because plants are location-bound.
 The water balance can be described quantitatively both at the level of the cell and the plant as a whole, as well as at the level of the ecosystem.